 Low sperm motility means a man’s sperm do not move forward as they should.
 If the sperm do not move forward, they cannot make the journey from the vagina past the cervix towards the fallopian tubes, where they can fertilize an egg.
 Changing what you do on a day to day basis might be all you need to treat low sperm motility.

 Changing the habits below can naturally improve sperm motility.

-Hot Balls – If you like extra hot showers, sitting in the hot tub, or wearing tight fitting undies and pants, you really need to stop those activities if you have low sperm motility.
+Hot Balls – If you like extra hot showers, sitting in the hot tub, or wearing tight-fitting undies and pants, you really need to stop those activities if you have low sperm motility.
 The overheated testicles harm the sperm.

-Being Stressed Out – Stress can wreck havoc on your body and sperm health is not exempt.
+Being Stressed Out – Stress can wreak havoc on your body and sperm health is not exempt.
 When you are stressed out, your body produces chemicals that can negatively affect overall sperm quality and lower your chances of getting pregnant.
 Figuring out how to relax is in your best interest.
 Meditation and mindfulness are both great practices that reduce stress and boost fertility.

 Bad Eating Habits – There are many vitamins and minerals that are necessary for healthy sperm.
 If you are eating a diet of convenience foods and fast foods, you are likely not getting the nutrients you need to have healthy sperm.